Paranoid Schizophrenia: Definition, Symptoms, and Treatment

 Doctors don’t know exactly what causes paranoid schizophrenia.
 They believe that schizophrenia causes may be due to a combination of factors, including family history, brain chemistry changes, environmental influences, and even substance use history.

-What Are the DSM-V Diagnostic Criteria for Paranoid Schizophrenia?
+What Are the DSM-5-TR Diagnostic Criteria for Paranoid Schizophrenia?

 - Disorganized speech